willwade/js-tts-demo/README.md

 - Next.js 14 application with App Router
 - React components with Tailwind CSS and shadcn/ui
-- Zustand for state management
 - Server-side API routes for TTS processing
 - Integration with js-tts-wrapper library
+- WebAssembly-based TTS engine for browser-based speech synthesis
+- Express server for serving WebAssembly modules

 ## Notes

 - This demo is for demonstration purposes only
 - API keys are stored in environment variables for security
 ## SherpaOnnx Setup

+### Server-side SherpaOnnx

 SherpaOnnx is a native library that requires specific environment variables to be set correctly based on the operating system: